 History of Integrated Health Services

-When Manchester Memorial was no longer able to sustain the SBHC program in 2008, the hospital’s president, along with the president of Goodwin College, the East Hartford mayor and superintendent all joined forces to support Dr. Poerio’s efforts to locate a new funding source for SBHC services, recognizing the critical role SBHC’s play in providing quality healthcare to vulnerable populations.
-To accomplish her goal, Dr. Poerio founded Integrated Health Services, Inc. in 2008 with the intent of operating and expanding the SBHC program to serve communities.
+The School Based Health Center Program transitioned from Manchester Memorial in 2007 with support from the hospital’s president, along with the president of Goodwin College (now Goodwin University), the East Hartford mayor, and superintendent.
+All joined forces to support Dr. Poerio’s efforts to locate a new funding source for SBHC services.
+Recognizing the critical role SBHCs play in providing quality healthcare to vulnerable populations, Dr. Poerio founded Integrated Health Services, Inc. in 2007, with the intent of maintaining services in East Hartford and expanding the SBHC program to serve other vulnerable communities.

 Financial support to create the organization’s infrastructure was awarded by the Hartford Foundation for Public Giving to ensure a solid administrative foundation from which the organization could continue to grow and expand its mission.
-IHS successfully operated and administered DPH-funded elementary school-based health centers in East Hartford for over 18 years (from 1998-2016).
+IHS successfully operated and administered DPH-funded elementary school-based health centers in East Hartford for 18 years (from 1998-2016).

-Currently, IHS operates SBHCs serving the scholars and families of the Goodwin University Magnet School System at Riverside Magnet School and The Connecticut River Academy, offering behavioral health medical and dental services to children from Pre-K through Grade 12.
+Currently, IHS operates SBHCs serving the scholars and families of the Goodwin University Magnet School System at Riverside Magnet School and Connecticut River Academy, offering behavioral health, medical, and dental services to children from Pre-K through Grade 12.
 IHS also partners with the Bloomfield, CT school district to offer behavioral health and health education services to Carmen Arace Intermediate and Middle Schools.